Federer enters the unknown against Zverev

-LONDON Few players at Wimbledon know the biographies and styles of their opponents in as much detail as Roger Federer but even the seven-times champion is unclear exactly what to expect from Saturday's third-round opponent Mischa Zverev.
+LONDON (Reuters) - Few players at Wimbledon know the biographies and styles of their opponents in as much detail as Roger Federer but even the seven-times champion is unclear exactly what to expect from Saturday's third-round opponent Mischa Zverev.

 Federer has won all four meetings against the Russian-born German, the most prominent exponent of old-fashioned 'serve and volley' tennis.